Alexander-Ezeh/alx-low_level_programming/README.md

-this is a read me for 0x14-bit_manipulation
+This is a readme for ALX LOW LEVEL PROGRAMMING